7. ENNIS - Crayfish Control Volunteers, Tuesdays

-All of the work is dependent on river levels.
-They must be below 0.20m as recorded by the Environment Agency river gauge at Simonsbath.
+For health and seafety reasons the work is dependent on river levels.
+They must be below 0.18m as recorded by the Environment Agency river gauge at Simonsbath.
 You can view this here

-at least 5 mornings over the survey period (April to October) Surveying takes place every Tuesday (river levels allowing) and during week long survey periods (dates below)
+At least 6 mornings over the survey period (April to October).
+The activity takes place every Tuesday (river levels allowing).

 You will need to be able to